earik87/earik87.github.io/_posts/2021-06-13-my-thoughts-on-clean-code.md

 > Perhaps an appropriate subtitle would be How to Care for Code.

 I guess many people who have read the book will agree on this quote.
 There is no such a thing like *clean code* because there is always something to improve.
 Naming of variables and functions, abstractions, comments and formatting are all subject to change in the future if necessary.
-We should iteratively make the code better and everytime we touch the code, it will become cleaner.
+We should iteratively make the code better and everytime we touch the code, it should become cleaner.

 > We are constantly reading old code as part of the effort to write new code.